 Underwriters also check that in the event your modern applications are compromised by a threat actor, you have regularly tested backups in place that can get your network back online after a breach.

-Lastly, endpoint detection and response (EDR) – or, taking it a step farther, XDR – is critical, especially for organizations with a lot of privacy records.
+Lastly, endpoint detection and response (EDR) – or, taking it a step farther, XDR – is critical, especially for organisations with a lot of privacy records.
 If someone gets into their network, cyber insurance carriers will be on the hook for costs associated with privacy notification, recovery, and any fines.
 This increases the risk for the carrier, which can lead to a higher cyber insurance policy quote for the customer.

-Hennessy said he started noticing rumbles of change in 2017 when large organizations were hit with ransomware attacks, leaving carriers were on the hook to cover massive damages and recovery costs.
+Hennessy said he started noticing rumbles of change in 2017 when large organisations were hit with ransomware attacks, leaving carriers were on the hook to cover massive damages and recovery costs.
 While carriers were worried about the impact of ransomware attacks, he didn’t notice any regular news coverage until early 2019.
-It was at this point companies started realizing this was a serious risk and the cyber insurance market began to harden as there was more demand for bigger policies.
+It was at this point companies started realising this was a serious risk and the cyber insurance market began to harden as there was more demand for bigger policies.

 As the threat landscape continues to evolve, Hennessy said the “easy answer” is that threats are not going away, which will maintain the demand and need for cyber insurance.
-However, he also believes organizations are going to continue to become more secure – a trend he’s been noticing since ransomware became more prevalent in 2017.
+However, he also believes organisations are going to continue to become more secure – a trend he’s been noticing since ransomware became more prevalent in 2017.

 Cowbell’s differentiator compared to a traditional insurance market is their scanning capabilities and technology, explains Hennessy.
-Underwriters use the same platform that provides the quote, processes the documentation, and assesses an organization’s risk and exposure.
+Underwriters use the same platform that provides the quote, processes the documentation, and assesses an organisation’s risk and exposure.
 This platform produces valuable data from an outside-in perspective.